Spondylolysis (Back Stress Fracture)

 Restoring Normal Joint Motion & Posture

-As your pain and inflammation settles, your physiotherapist will turn their attention to restoring your normal back joint range of motion and posture.
-Stiff joints adjacent to the spondylolysis often require mobilising to deload the pars interarticularis stress.
+As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal back joint range of motion and posture.
+Stiff joints adjacent to the spondylolysis often require mobilising to unload the pars interarticularis stress.
 Samsell (2010).

 Normalise Muscle Flexibility

 Tight leg and back muscles will need to be assessed and stretched to allow full and normal movement of your legs and back.
 Your leg and buttock muscle groups are often tight and shortened.
 Myofascial massage is helpful.
 Standaert (2011).

 Back pain researchers have discovered the importance of your deep abdominal core muscle recruitment patterns with a normal order of deep, then intermediate and finally superficial abdominal muscle firing patterns in normal pain-free backs.
 Standaert (2011).